Tim Schafer: Recognition

 The press first previewed Psychonauts at the E3 trade show in 2002, where it won the Game Critics Award for Best Original Game.

 An hour-long episode of Icons on the G4 Network documented the last week of the production of Psychonauts and explored Schafer's career.
 At the 2006 Game Developers Choice Awards, Schafer and Erik Wolpaw won the award for Best Writing for Psychonauts.
 Schafer and Double Fine Executive Producer & COO Caroline Esmurdoc also won the award for Best New Studio.
 In October 2006, Schafer received a BAFTA video game Best Screenplay award for Psychonauts.
 In 2012, the Australian Centre for the Moving Image (ACMI) organized the "Game Masters" exhibition, where Schafer was featured as the creator of Grim Fandango, among a few other visionary designers, credited for having "pushed the boundaries of game design and storytelling, introducing new genres, creating our best-loved characters and revolutionising the way we understand and play games" In 2015, he won the Vanguard Award at Bilbao's Fun & Serious Game Festival.
 Schafer received the Lifetime Achievement Award from the Game Developers Choice Awards in March 2018.
 He received a BAFTA Fellowship as "a true pioneer of game design, who has pushed the boundaries of the medium through his extraordinary talents" at the British Academy Games Awards in April 2018.
+In February 2023, Schafer was recognized as "a beacon of creativity and innovation in the games industry" by being selected as a Hall of Fame Inductee at the 26th Annual D.I.C.E.
+Awards by the Academy of Interactive Arts & Sciences.